Who is Helena Garcia from The Great British Bake Off? Meet the Spanish-born 2019 contestant

 - The GBBO past winners

-From 27th August, Tuesday nights will be dedicated to GBBO.
-We will follow the bakers as they compete in the tent from 8pm on Channel 4.
+Tuesday nights are dedicated to GBBO.
+We will follow the bakers as they compete in the tent from 8pm on Channel 4 each week.

 Last year’s edition saw Rahul Mandal take home the crown, beating Ruby Bhogal and Kim-Joy in a neck and neck finale.